 In the modern world, drummers need something that can do it all.
 They also want something that will perform well.

-Gretsch Renown features among the most versatile drum set of all time.
-If you need the smoothest grooves of the 1950s, you have a drum that can handle such and more in the Renown.
+The features are among the most versatile e-drum sets of all time.
+If you need the smoothest grooves of the 1950s, you have a set that can handle such and more in the kit.
 It also carries the attack and projection that led to the compelling compositions of the 1960s through the 1970s.
 As if that is not enough, you are looking at unbeatable clarity and vibrance witnessed in the studio recordings.

-Gretsch is one of the best drum manufacturers in the world.
-For more than 130 years, the award-winning company has been creating high-end drums with the best feature to meet the needs of many drummers across the globe.
+Gretsch is one of the best musical instrument manufacturers in the world.
+For more than 130 years, the award-winning company has been creating high-end drums with the best features to meet the needs of many drummers across the globe.

 In the world of drummers, one of the major considerations for an excellent drum is the manufacturer.
 And over the years, Gretsch has remained unbeatable in terms of the quality of their drums.

 One of the most exciting things I have learned about this company is they are so traditional.
 Their drums are hand-made with that classic touch that produces excellent and sturdy sounds every drummer needs.